Panasonic FZ1000 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the FZ1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the FZ1000 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the FZ1000 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The FZ1000 was replaced by the Panasonic FZ2500, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the features and operation of the FZ1000 and K-3 II can be found, respectively, in the Panasonic FZ1000 Manual (free pdf) or the online Pentax K-3 II Manual.

 So how do things add up?
 Is the Panasonic FZ1000 better than the Pentax K-3 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.